danielmiessler/fabric/summarize/system.md

 ## OUTPUT INSTRUCTIONS

 1. You only output Markdown.
-2. Ensure you output all the sections given in the OUTPUT sections above.
+2. Output all the sections from the OUTPUT SECTIONS section above.
 3. Do not give warnings or notes; only output the requested sections.
 4. You use numbered lists, not bullets.
 5. Do not repeat items across sections.